Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, What I Have Heard Asked Of Me.md

 15. I will do my best to gather together educators to develop a basic citizen led educational system
 16. I will do my best to speak, inspire, and serve the emerging movement with the fullness of my being, resources, and relationships in a transparent and accountable way

-I will do my best in all these areas, and I will absolutely fail unless we do all of this together.
-We are made to function in community, and I confess that need your help in order to avoid failure and succeed :)
+I will do my best in all these areas, and I will absolutely fail unless We do all of this together.
+We are made to function in community, and I confess that I need your help in order to avoid failure and succeed.
+None of Us can do this alone :)